spmedia/Crypto-Scam-and-Crypto-Phishing-Threat-Intel-Feed/README.md

 Updated daily/frequently via automation.

-All domains added to this list are 1 year old or less (domain age wise).
+All domains added to this list are 1 year old or less (domain age wise) + are actively being used to scam people.